CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Video Language Models on CycliST

 We assess the temporal reasoning capabilities of the selected VLMs on a set of yes/no questions.
-First, query questions test the ability to extract attributes from the scene.
+First, query questions test the ability to extract scene attributes.
 Second, comparison (comp) questions require matching the attributes of two objects.
 Third, relational (rel) questions assess if a spatial relationship holds between objects.

 \paragraph{Q1: Can VLMs detect objects and their relations in a time-dynamic scene?} We present the accuracies for all models and both quantifiers in~\Cref{tab:combined_accuracy}, with the baseline being 50\% due to a balanced answer distribution (yes/no).
-Overall, the performance on queries proved most consistent across all VLMs.
-This follows intuitively from queries being similar to past benchmarks (excluding temporal aspects), such as CLEVR, on which state-of-the-art models may have already been trained.
+Overall, query performance proved most consistent across all VLMs.
+This follows from queries being similar to past benchmarks, on which state-of-the-art models may already have been trained.

-Interestingly, some models perform above average in specific categories, such as \llavavidbig on existential attribute questions, which does not translate to universal questions or other question categories.
-The best performing model is \ivlbig outperforming the others in 11/18 categories.
-Most models show a decline in performance with increasing tier difficulty.
+Interestingly, some models perform above average in specific categories, such as \llavavidbig on existential-attribute questions, but not on universal questions or other question categories.
+The best-performing model (\ivlbig) is outperforming the others in 11/18 categories, with most declining in performance as tier difficulty increases.

-While the best models achieve only around 70–80\% accuracy on query and relational questions, they exhibit an even more pronounced technical gap in comparison questions.
+While the best models achieve only 70–80\% accuracy on query and relational questions, they exhibit a much larger technical gap on comparison questions.
 Hence, effective temporal and inter-object reasoning remains a significant challenge for VLMs.

 \paragraph{Q2: How does added clutter and light-cycles affect VLMs' temporal descriptive capabilities?} We compare the accuracy on Unicyle with its cluttered variant and the overall performance on Nightrider.
 One can see how added clutter is causing a performance hit to almost all models on all question types (\Cref{tab:clutter_difference} left).
 Although there is not the same performance drop when looking at the Nightrider accuracies (\Cref{tab:clutter_difference} right), the tested VLMs struggle to solve this tier similarly to \Cref{tab:combined_accuracy}.